xuh14/MS5611-with-2-D-Kalman-Filter/README.md

  * Copyright (c) 2019 <xuh14@miamioh.edu>
  *
  * A library for barometer MS5611 with 2-d Kalman filter
- * This library will implement I2C communication to get the barometer MS5611 data and process with filtering
+ * This library will implement I2C communication to get the barometer MS5611 data and process with filtering to get smoother result
+ * The library is served as a basis of a sensor fusion system for measuring altitude.
+Due to the fact that barometer is very sensitive
+ * to temperature, sensors such as accelorometer or GPS can be used to correct barometer data due to special conditions such as fast
+ * warm wind.
+Here is a basic implementation used with accelerometer.
+ *
+ *
  * USER_FIL_OPTION = 0 : circular array averaging;
  * USER_FIL_OPTION = 1 : 2-D Kalman filtering
  *